berensp/berensp.github.io/_posts/2021-04-23-editio-princeps.md

 title:	Editio Princeps
 date:	2021-04-23
 author:	Paul Berens
-description: The first post on this website
+description: First post...finally.
+Might as well make it about books.

 ---

-And here I thought I'd explode out of the starting gate, confidently proclaiming a bold and singular angle for this forum...and...I don't particualrly have one yet.
+And here I thought I'd explode out of the starting gate, boldly proclaiming a singular angle for this forum...and...I don't particualrly have one yet.

-Ergo, while it percolates I'll reserve the right to post a smörgåsbord of topics as a diary of sorts for myself and my progeny: a future-proof, censor-free, character-unrestricted Twitter.
+So while it percolates I'll reserve the right to post a smörgåsbord of topics as a diary of sorts for myself and my progeny: a future-proof, censor-free, character-unrestricted Twitter.

 ...so why not begin by wishing you...